 - Acupuncture & Acupressure

 - What Happens After Delivery

 As an expecting mother, you will have the flexibility of choosing from several birthing options.
-The first choice is between a natural birth and an assisted delivery, and most mothers-to-be want childbirth to be as natural as possible.
+The first choice is between natural birth and assisted delivery, and most mothers-to-be want childbirth to be as natural as possible, like a normal delivery.
 This includes not having to take any pain-killing medication just before the delivery of your baby.
-Natural techniques such as relaxation and breathing control can help you to deliver your baby without taking any medication.
+Natural techniques, such as relaxation and breathing control, can help you to deliver your baby without taking any medication.

-Natural childbirth requires that you are in complete comfort and are exercising full control over your child delivery process.
+Natural childbirth requires that you are in complete comfort and are exercising full control over your child’s delivery process.

 Also referred to as vaginal delivery, natural childbirth normally lasts for around 14 hours, although it can be much longer or shorter.
 As an expecting mother, you must be aware of the 3 stages of natural childbirth, which are described below.

 This is the first stage of natural childbirth and typically lasts for around 6 to 10 hours (for first-time pregnant women).
 You can either experience soft or dramatic labour pain in the early stages of cervical dilation, during which the cervix dilates from zero to three or four centimetres.